micheleangioni/node-lessons/lessons/lesson3-MiddlewareLogs/readme.md

 **Suggestions**
 - Use `moment` to handle a proper date format to be logged into file

-- Follow the instructions in the readme of the Winstone's GitHub project page to setup a basic logger
+- Follow the instructions in the readme of the Winston's GitHub project page to setup a basic logger

 - A global middleware, which will run on all incoming requests, can be defined like so (**before** the routes definition):